-Do you want to make money by selling your art projects?
+Do you want to make money by selling your art online?
 Today, we’re exploring the best places to sell art online so you can earn money from your passion!

 Many people want to become artists but aren’t sure how to earn a living selling art.
-Maybe you already consider yourself an artist, but you have trouble making money with your art.
+Maybe you already consider yourself an artist but have trouble making money with your art.

 I’m sure you’ve heard the term starving artist, am I right?
 Well, it doesn’t have to be that way.
 In this post, we’ll show you how to sell art online and make money, so you can be free to pursue your passion and pay the bills.